Platforms: PC, PS3, PS4, X360, XONE

-Diablo III is a rogue-lite action RPG developed by Blizzard and published by Activision.
+Diablo III is a rogue-lite action RPG developed and published by Activision Blizzard.
 It is the third game in the genre-setting action hack and slash series (fifth if you include expansions, although Hellfire was not developed by Blizzard themselves) and it has a lot to live up to when it comes to the anme of the series.
 Does it?
 Well, yes, for the most part, though it's not perfect.

 Like most Blizzard games,